adarivamsi/React-Applications/pbflix/README.md

-# PBFlix - Passionate Burger
+# PBRobinhood - Passionate Burger

-This project is a simplified front end clone of Netflix.
+This project is a simplified front end clone of Robinhood.
 It was created with React and CSS (Grid and Flexbox).
-It uses The MovieDB Api to search for movies and display details.
+It uses The Finhub Trading API to purchase and trade stocks.
 Feel free to contribute!

 ## Tools used:

-- Webpack
+- ReactJS
 - Axios
-- Redux & React
+- Firebase
-- TheMovieDB
+- Finhub Trading API
 - YouTubeApi
 - MovieUrl

 ## User Stories:

-- User can search for movies and TV shows on TMDb
+- User can purchase stocks.
-- User can the see upcoming and trending movies.
-Data updates weekly
+- User can trade and sell stocks.
-- User can click on a movie and a modal should pop up.
-It should display the title, release date, overview, and runtime.
+- User can view stock prices and graphs.
 - The webpage adapts to any screen size.

 ## Demo